justinalcon/portfolio-cms/README.md

 ¸.·´¯`·.´¯`·.¸¸.·´¯`·.¸><(((º>

-  This is a place to store and view sparks (ideas)
+  This is the CMS that controls the portfolio front end

-# Deploying to the 23 Stories shared server (Ubuntu 14.04) - because the server is shared many if not all of these dependencies are likely already installed - these instructions are for starting from scratch
+# Deploying to Ubuntu 14.04

 ### rbenv / ruby